 - The U.S. Automotive Market is Large.
 The U.S. automotive market is a large industry with over 78 million units sold, generating approximately \$1.7 trillion in sales between retail and wholesale markets in 2019.
 The retail market includes sales from dealers to consumers and peer-to-peer transactions.
 Within the retail market, dealers sold approximately 17 million new vehicles and approximately 29 million used vehicles to consumers in 2019, while peer-to-peer transactions accounted for the sale of approximately 11 million used vehicles.
-The wholesale market represents sales from dealer to dealer and commercial consignors to dealer.
-The wholesale market provides a key channel for used inventory acquisition and disposition for dealers and commercial consignors.
+The wholesale market is comprised of dealer wholesale and commercial wholesale, and provides a key channel for used inventory acquisition and disposition for dealers and commercial consignors.
 There are an estimated 22 million used vehicles that are bought and sold in the wholesale market, generating over \$230 billion in sales and representing approximately 14% of the total U.S. automotive market.
 See the section titled "Business-Our Industry" for additional information and citation. - The Used Automotive Market is Highly Fragmented.
 The U.S. used automotive market is highly fragmented with over 50,000 independent and franchise dealers who sell used vehicles.
-The top 100 used vehicle dealers make up less than 10% of the used automotive market and the largest used vehicle dealer has less than 2% of the market. - The Wholesale Auction Market is Complex.
-Traditional auctions play a major role in the wholesale market, accounting for an estimated 50% of wholesale transactions, while the remaining transactions are completed directly or through an intermediary outside of a traditional auction.
-While most traditional auctions have evolved over time to offer online buying in the form of hybrid auctions, they lack a fully digital experience and remain constrained by the inefficiencies and operational complexities of in-person physical auctions. - Online Penetration in the U.S. Wholesale Market is Still in Early Stages.
+The top 100 used vehicle dealers make up less than 10% of the used automotive market and the largest used vehicle dealer has less than 2% of the market.4 - The Wholesale Auction Market is Complex.
+Traditional auctions play a major role in the wholesale market, accounting for an estimated 50% of wholesale transactions, while the remaining transactions are completed directly or through an intermediary outside of a traditional auction.5 While most traditional auctions have evolved over time to offer online buying in the form of hybrid auctions, they lack a fully digital experience and remain constrained by the inefficiencies and operational complexities of in-person physical auctions. - Online Penetration in the U.S. Wholesale Market is Still in Early Stages.
 While dealers are getting increasingly comfortable with buying online, wholesale vehicle online penetration is still in early stages, lagging the consumer automotive market.
 We expect more dealers to use online solutions to source and manage their inventory in order to maximize cost-efficiency and productivity. - The Used Vehicle Market is Growing and Resilient.
 U.S. consumers have exhibited resilient vehicle ownership trends, with approximately 290 million registered vehicles on the road projected for 2020, compared to 270 million in 2017.
 Consumers also show increasing receptivity to purchasing used vehicles.
-For example, in 2019, 64% of consumers in the market for a vehicle considered buying a used vehicle, up from 59% in 2017.4 In addition to enduring consumer demand, the used vehicle industry has shown resilience through recessionary markets and other challenging economic cycles.
-In fact, from 2007 to 2009, new car transactions decreased by 35%, compared to just 14% for used cars.
+For example, in 2019, 64% of consumers in the market for a vehicle considered buying a used vehicle, up from 59% in 2017.6 In addition to enduring consumer demand, the used vehicle industry has shown resilience through recessionary markets and other challenging economic cycles.
+In fact, from 2007 to 2009, new car transactions decreased by 35%, compared to just 14% for used cars.7 - Automotive News, Top 100 Retailers Ranked by Used-Vehicle Sales, April 2019 - 5 Manheim, Used Car Market Report, 2017 - National Independent Automobile Dealers Association, Used Car Industry Report, 2019 - Bureau of Transportation Statistics, New and Used Passenger Car Sales and Leases, December 2019